CHEDDA-Community/.github/profile/README.md

 # CHEDDA

-Welcome to the CHEDDA Community!
+Welcome to the CHEDDA Developer Community!
 We are dedicated to building a vibrant community within the Solana ecosystem that values education, collaboration, and innovation.

 ## Our Mission